flavorjones/mini_portile/README.md

 recipe.activate
 ```

-That's all.
-The gem version constraint makes sure that your extconf.rb
+The gem version constraint makes sure that your extconf.rb is
-is future-proof to possible incompatible changes of MiniPortile.
+protected against possible backwards-incompatible changes to
+MiniPortile.
+This constraint is REQUIRED if you're using
+`mini_portile2` within a gem installation process (e.g., extconf.rb),
+because Bundler doesn't enforce gem version constraints at
+install-time (only at run-time.

-`#cook` will download, extract, patch, configure and
+`#cook` will download, extract, patch, configure and compile the
-compile the library into a namespaced structure. `#activate` ensures
+library into a namespaced structure.

-GCC will find this library and prefer it over a system-wide
+`#activate` ensures GCC will find this library and prefer it over a
-installation.
+system-wide installation.

 ### Directory Structure Conventions